 Unfortunately, SEO is quite a complicated process.
 If you’re designing your own website for fun, you might not know where to start when it comes to SEO.
 With this in mind, I’ve put together a number of things to keep in mind when you’re designing your site to make sure that it ranks as well as possible from the beginning.

 Get The Fundamentals Right

 There are a few important things to get right before you really even start building your website.
 If you can nail them, you will be well on the way to designing a winning site with the potential to rank at the top of the search engine results pages.

 Your domain – Although you might not realise it, your domain, or website address, actually plays a large part in your overall SEO.
 Make sure that your domain is logical and closely related to either your niche or your business name.
 Similarly, make sure that all sub-domains point straight to your main site with 301 redirects.

 Your hosting provider – At the same time, it’s extremely important to choose the right hosting provider.
-Choose a host that’s fast, reliable, and close to your audiences geographic location.
+Choose a host like Web Hosting Perth – that’s fast, reliable, and close to your audiences geographic location.

 Your content management system – Most people use WordPress to build their website, but there are numerous other content management systems and website builders out there.
 Make sure that you choose one which is compatible with SEO-friendly design.

 WordPress.org is an industry leading content management system (CMS) which powers a huge percentage of the internet.
 One of the reasons for this is the huge amount of flexibility you have when it comes to WordPress web design.
 You can choose from thousands of themes from the WordPress template library, but you can also create and upload a custom theme.

 Many more experienced designers do decide to go down the custom theme path, especially when they want to build larger, feature-rich sites.
 But, this isn’t always easy, and there are numerous things to think about when you’re trying to build the perfect theme.